12:00am - 1:00am

 Sitting With Gianluca

 [Repeated from Sunday 3pm.]
-Interviews and informed portraits of contemporary American musicians with our stateside correspondent Gianluca Tramontana.
+Interviews and informed portraits of contemporary American musicians with our stateside correspondent Gianluca Tramontana, (in temporary and voluntary exile in Marseille)This week, sitting with Gianluca is a street singer called Edwyn from Marseille's Cours Julien.

 1:00pm - 1:30pm